Manufacturer: Iwasaki Electric Company.

 Operating voltage: 240-250V.

 Operating current: 730mA.
-(880mA at startup).
+(880mA at start up).

 Warmup/restrike time: None.